-- Check the air filter in your furnace—You may think that air filters are only used to help keep the air inside your home cleaner, but they also work to keep your system clean.
-Your first step when you realize there is a concern with your system should be checking your air filter to see if it needs to be replaced.
-If it’s clogged or dirty, it can make it hard for air to flow over the heat exchanger.
+- Check the air filter in your furnace—You may think that air filters are only used to help keep the air inside your home cleaner, but they also support keeping your system clean.
+Your first step when you realize there is a concern with your system should be taking a look at your air filter to see if it needs to be replaced.
+If it’s clogged or dirty, it can make it difficult for air to flow over the heat exchanger.

 - Look at your thermostat—For lots of us, we may have set our thermostats weeks ago and forgot about it, particularly when using a smart or programmable thermostat.
-Check your thermostat to see if anything unusual is taking place or if it might need new batteries.
+Check your thermostat to see if anything strange is going on or if it could need new batteries.
 The location of your thermostat could make a difference, as well.
-If it’s located in a place that’s often hotter than the rest of your space, such as in direct sunlight or close to another heat source, it could be falsely assuming your home reached the desired temperature.
+If it’s located in a place that’s typically hotter than the rest of your space, such as in direct sunlight or close to another heat source, it could be wrongly assuming your home reached the desired temperature.

 - Check out your windows for proper insulation—If your home doesn’t have proper insulation, your furnace is likely to shut off more regularly.
-Walk around your home and check the windows to ensure they are all closed and take a look at the seals around your windows for any drafts or cold air entering the home.
+Walk around your home and check the windows to ensure they are all closed and take a look at the seals around your windows for any drafts or cold air coming into the house.

-While you can certainly check for some of these issues by yourself, if issues still continue after these checks, it might be time to call in the professionals.
+While you can review these issues by yourself, if issues still persist after these checks, it might be time to call in the experts.
 When your furnace is always turning off, it can end up forcing unnecessary work and stress on your system that could produce more pricey repairs or even a replacement.

-Our experts are happy to help you evaluate the situation and pinpoint the root of the cause, so you can enjoy the rest of the season with the optimum indoor comfort.
-If you have questions, give us a call at 210-570-9705 or use our online scheduler to conveniently request an appointment.
+Our experts are happy to help you assess the situation and pinpoint the root of the cause, so you can enjoy the rest of the season with the optimum indoor comfort.
+If you have questions, call us at 210-570-9705 or use our online scheduler to conveniently request an appointment.